rust-dsa/rust-dsa.github.io/src/what_is_dsa/algorithms.md

 # Algorithms

-An algorithm is a set of steps/instructions that leads to solving a problem.
-Algorithms are a fundamental part of computer science.
-They are used to accomplish a variety of computational tasks, such as performing calculations or finding specific information in databases.
+Computer Science is built on two pillars, one of which is algorithms.
+An algorithm is a set of steps or instructions that leads to solving a problem.
+This problem could involve a need for improvement in previous technologies or a completely new challenge.
+Algorithms are a fundamental part of computer science, used to accomplish a variety of computational tasks, such as performing calculations or finding specific information in databases.

 > **How to make tea**
 >
-> Step 1: Boil one cup of water.
+> Step 1: Boil a cup of water.
 >
-> Step 2: Add one teaspoon of tea leaves (with sugar if desired).
+> Step 2: Add one teaspoon of tea powder (with sugar if desired).
 >
-> Step 3: If you want milk, add it at the 3-minute mark.
+> Step 3: If you enjoy milk in your tea, add it after 3 minutes of steeping.
 >
 > Step 4: Heat tea to boiling point.
 >